Continuing Education (CE) FAQs

 Any submission designated by the author as containing ethics or supervision content must include a rationale, which is reviewed by the ABAI CE coordinator.
 If approved, ethics/supervision events are identified in the app, online, and in the print program.

 How many credits do I get for attending a session or workshop?

-CE certificates can be found on the certificates page of your ABAI portal.
-CE certificates will not be available for printing/download until the event concludes and the CE has been paid for.
+CE documentation can be found on the certificates page of your ABAI portal.
+CE documentation will not be available for printing/download until the event concludes and the CE has been paid for.